Tuwaiq-Data-Science-Bootcamp-V2/Capstone_Proposal/README.md

 - Number of images in dataset is 200K images.

 #### Dataset Link:
-The project dataset is from [Kaagle] (https://www.kaggle.com/datasets/ashishjangra27/gender-recognition-200k-images-celeba), which contains different faces.....
+The project dataset is from [Kaagle](https://www.kaggle.com/datasets/ashishjangra27/gender-recognition-200k-images-celeba), which contains different faces.....

 #### The expected (Machine learning / Deep Learning) Algorithms: